Back to Blog

 Upsell, Cross-Sell, or Both?

 Upselling means you encourage a bigger purchase or a higher-priced plan.
 Cross-selling refers to suggesting a different but related product.
 Either can be appropriate if it solves a problem.
-For example, a help desk user on a basic tier might benefit from a premium analytics add-on that logs compliance metrics for HIPAA or other frameworks.
-Or they might need an additional feature that integrates with a compliance tool for security audits.
+For example, a help desk user on a basic tier might benefit from a premium analytics add-on that logs important metrics for regulatory requirements.
+Or they might need an additional feature that integrates with a security tool for audits.

 flowchart TD U[Upsell: Higher Tier Plan] --> C[Cross-Sell: Add-On Product] C --> E[Both Tactics = Enhanced Value]